Rob Adams (actor): Film/TV

-During the past twenty years Adams has appeared in dozens of Film and Television roles including appearances on General Hospital, Days of Our Lives, Silk Stalkings, The Lone Gunman, Snowday and Forrest Gump.
+During the past thirty years Adams has appeared in dozens of Film and Television roles including appearances on General Hospital, Days of Our Lives, Silk Stalkings, The Lone Gunman, Snowday and Forrest Gump.
 Currently in production, "Abeo Pharisee" and "The Studio Club" which Adams stars as CSI Investigator Brenton Troy.

 Film acting coach

 In 1992 at the age of 22, Rob Adams started coaching acting and in 1997, became director of The Actors Workshop founded in 1978.
 It was under the direction of Rob that The Actors Workshop opened its North Hollywood studio in 2000.
 Rob has trained several successful actors which include, Rampage Jackson, Warren G, Tiffany, Sarah Lancaster, Wayne Bastrup, Annet Mahendru, David Farkas and Randy Josselyn.
 The Actors Workshop is currently ranked as one of the top 3 Acting School in California.
-In March 2022, Rob started his 31st year as an acting coach making him one of the longest tenured coaches in the business.
+In March 2023, Rob started his 32nd year as an acting coach making him one of the longest tenured coaches in the business.

-Little league president

-In 2016, Rob Adams became the president of Ladera Ranch Little League.
-In his first year as president, the Majors All Star team was a runner up in the Sub Sectional Division of Southern California, and nearly went to the Little League World Series.
-Rob finished his final year as being the Ladera Ranch Little League president in 2018, and helped lead the Majors Expos to a TOC birth.
-He also managed the 2018 National League All Star team which finished as District 68 runners-up.